KayChansiri/research-methods-in-the-age-of-ai/docs/labs/week-03-python.md

 ### B. Modify the Code

-Add two new headlines inside the square brackets.
+Add two new comments inside the square brackets.
 Run the code again.

 Discuss: